FantasticFiasco/sandbox-hateoas/README.md

 # HATEOAS sandbox

 This repository is a sandbox for different implementations of [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).
-Currently only one implementation exist but more will possibly be added in the future.

 ## Domain model

 Imagine there to be a site where you as an author can post articles.
-You can also read articles from other authors, and collaborate by posting comments to those articles.
+You can also read articles from other authors and collaborate by posting comments to those articles.

 The following graph describe the relations between authors, articles and comments.